-PREVIEW OF CHAPTER 13
+PREVIEW OF CHAPTER 12

 The accounting for long-term assets has important implications for a company's reported results.
-In this chapter we explain the application of the cost principle of accounting to property, plant, and equipment, such as the building of the Trellis Spa at the Houstonian Hotel, Club & Spa.
+In this chapter, we explain the application of the cost principle of accounting to property, plant, and equipment, such as the remodeling done at the Homestead Resort.
 We also describe the methods that may be used to allocate an asset's cost over its useful life.
 In addition, the accounting for expenditures incurred during the useful life of assets, such as the cost of replacing kitchen equipment and a catering delivery truck, is discussed.

-The content and organization of Chapter 13 are as follows:
+The content and organization of Chapter 12 are as follows.